jamboid/Site-Starter/src/readme.md

 ### Publish/Subscribe Messaging

-In addition to the targeted event-based messaging described above, the framework also uses a **Publish/Subscribe** system (currently provided by a simple jQuery plugin) for fully decoupled, global messaging.
+In addition to the targeted, event-based messaging described above, the framework also uses a **Publish/Subscribe** system (currently provided by a simple jQuery plugin) for fully decoupled, global messaging.

 Each Object Constructor should include a **subscribeToEvents** method that subscription calls using the **jQuery.pubsub** plugin's **$.subscribe** function.